AHA Early Career Researcher Fellowship

 The AHA Early Career Researcher Fellowship is designed to provide financial support to those who have completed their doctorate but are yet to secure their first academic post (including post-doctoral fellowships) or relevant position in history elsewhere.

-The Fellowship is an annual prize of $11,000, commencing in January of the year of the award, for a period of 12 months.
-It provides $10,000 to support financially an early career researcher in undertaking career-building research and publication activities, such as the preparation of a book manuscript or the writing of articles and/or book chapters in the year of the fellowship.
-The stipend can be used for living expenses, research costs towards a specific publication project and other costs associated with writing and publication.
+The Fellowship is an annual prize of $5,000, commencing in January of the year of the award, for a period of 12 months.
+It provides support for an early career researcher in undertaking career-building research and publication activities, such as the preparation of a book manuscript or the writing of articles and/or book chapters in the year of the fellowship.
+The fellowship can be used for living expenses, research costs towards a specific publication project and other costs associated with writing and publication.

 Any publications or outputs that result from the Fellowship must acknowledge the funding received from the AHA and be reported to the AHA.